BocuD/DTXmaniaNX/README.md

 - Greatly improved settings menu
   - Most menu options are now sorted into categories (for example, Audio, Video, Gameplay, etc)
   - Added options for drum velocity
+  - New quick settings menu
-  - Removed options that don't affect the current game
+  - Removed options that don't affect the current game anymore
   - Improved naming and description for various elements
+  - Layout rendered using new UI

 - Improved WASAPI support
-  - Particularly on some edge cases on Windows 11 where wasapi would not work before
+  - Particularly on some edge cases on Windows 11 where wasapi would not work before with some sound devices

 - Extensive Dear ImGui-based tooling
   - Inspector and hierarchy views for new UI framework, performance analysis, song database tests, etc
   - Toggle using `ctrl + i`
   - In game log viewer (`ctrl + l`)

+- Rewritten config structure
+  - New schema based structure
+  - Properties only need a single reference in most cases (for basic types)

 ## Current roadmap (in no particular order)

 - Feature parity on song select screen with upstream DTXManiaNX
-  - Quick settings menu is main missing feature
 - Lane swapping (similar to DTXMania AL)
 - Song favourite filters
 - Create separate video rendering behaviour option for 4:3 videos to stretch